kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 That is a major advantage for private codebases.

-## Private Enterprise Code Is Where This May Matter Most
+## Private Enterprise Code Is Where This May Matter Most { #private-enterprise-code }

 Public training data helps models with popular open-source frameworks.